octobercms/docs/backend-forms.md

 * **disabled** - grays out the field if set to true.
 Options: true, false.
 * **stretch** - specifies if this field stretch to fit the parent height.
 * **context** - specifies what context should be used when displaying the field.
 Context can also be passed by using an `@` symbol in the field name, for example, `name@update`.
+* **depends** - an array of other field names this field depends on, when the other fields are modified, this field will update.

 <a name="form-field-types" class="anchor" href="#form-field-types"></a>
 ### Field Types